-One or more bank accounts can be opened for managing the money of the VLDB Conference.
-All accounts should be in the name of the VLDB Conference (or of the professional conference organizing company with which the Endowment has contracted) and not in the name of any individual conference organizer.
+One or more accounts can be opened for managing the money of the Conference.
+All accounts should be in the name of the Conference and not individual names.
+A savings account (or interest-bearing checking account) when available should be used in addition to a checking account to earn additional income when funds are not disbursed immediately and when the amount is sufficiently large.

 Strong care should be taken in order to ensure central control of money flows and expenses.
-The VLDB Conference organizers should make sure that central authority for budget and financial control including proper reporting has been established.
+Conference organizers should make sure that central authority for budget and financial control including proper reporting has been established.